Five Reasons To Put A

 As we age, the cost of care will increase, which makes it important to plan now.
 Start talking about long term care with your spouse, loved ones, and your parents to see what might be best for you and your family.
 The following are five important reasons to start planning for long term care now rather than later.

-Consider these important statistics: There are 82.3 million people over the age of 651, and 70% of people over the age of 65 will require long terms care services and support at some point in their lives.2
+Consider these important statistics: There are over 51 million Americans over the age of 651, and 70% of people over the age of 65 will require long terms care services and support at some point in their lives.2

 Health insurance and Medicare generally don't cover the costs of long term care needs: Healthcare insurance and Medicare may cover some costs of care for seniors, if any.
 Start researching the cost of nursing homes, assisted-living facilities or in-home care.
 These are services many require in their late years.
 The majority of these costs are out-of-pocket expenses until assets are depleted.